MultiQC/MultiQC/docs/markdown/ai/index.md

 however it is shared.

 AI summaries are disabled by default when running MultiQC.
-To use, you must enable them either on the command line or via a MultiQC config file.
+To generate them, you must enable them either on the command line or via a MultiQC config file.

 1. Command line flags: